Preliminary: Arithmetic Coding

 Consider assigning the extra space to symbols in a way that shrinks the length of their assigned codes: if we assign both 5-bit codes \('00000'\) and \('00001'\) to symbol \(A\), the last bit isn’t doing any work distinguishing between symbols anymore and can be dropped, leaving us with the 4-bit code \('0000'\).

 We can absorb this extra code-space into symbols that are the most likely to occur to maximizing efficiency.
-For example, in English text, the most common letters are \(\{A,E,I,N,O,T\}\) so assigning more code-space to these symbols will result in shorter binary encodings in the long run:
+For example, in English text, the six most common letters are typically \(\{A,E,I,N,O,T\}\) so assigning more code-space to these symbols will result in shorter binary encodings in the long run:

 Symbols being assigned 5-bits are effectively given \(\frac{1}{32}\) of the code-space, and the more likely 4-bit symbols are given \(\frac{2}{32} = \frac{1}{16}\) of the code-space.
-Encoding the string \(ABA\) according to this assignment would produce a code \('0000~00010~0000'\).
+Encoding the string \(ABA\) according to this assignment produces a code \('0000~00010~0000'\).

-This notion of assigning smaller codes to more common symbols and longer codes to less common symbols can be shown to produce codes of minimal length when the proportion of code-space assigned to each symbol is equal to its proportion in the message (i.e. string of symbols) to be encoded.
+This notion of assigning smaller codes to more common symbols and longer codes to less common symbols can be shown to produce codes of minimal length when the proportion of code-space assigned to each symbol is equal to its proportion (or probability) in the message (i.e. string of symbols) to be encoded.

 Huffman Coding